elflacoyelgordo11-hash/Roblox-universal-script/README.md

 # Roblox-universal-script
 This is a universal script (meaning it works on every game) and i will update if theres a bug, if i want to add smth else, or if something just not working.
-# Changelogs Version 1.1.2
+# Changelogs Version 1.1.3
-Added Team ESP With other features for it, Added Cobalt For Cobalt People, And Modified the executor level checker message so that it tells you what executor you use.
+Made it so that you can you a loop version for speed hack and jump power, you can go less than 16/50 for speed hack and jump power, Added Anti Fling in others tab, and removed Cobalt because it was too buggy and gave a callback error.
 # Notes
 If you want to execute MOUSED with the latest update/version then use Loadstring.
 Universal Script is for the Open Source Code.
-And also i might not update MOUSED alot in a few days but if it does happen then it's cause school starting very soon.
+And also i might not update MOUSED alot for a long time because i started school so yeah.